 The first notable case was Georgine v.
 Amchem Products, Inc., in 1994.
 The Court of Appeals for the Third Circuit found that the class could not adequately meet Federal Rule of Civil Procedure requirements because all asbestos cases are unique.

-All asbestos victims do not have similar diseases, nor were they exposed in the same way or to the same asbestos products.
-The Supreme Court of the United States ultimately affirmed the Court of Appeals for the Third Circuit’s decision in a case called Amchem Products Inc. v.
+The Supreme Court of the United States affirmed the Court of Appeals for the Third Circuit’s decision in 1997 in a case called Amchem Products Inc. v.
 Windsor.
 This decision from the Supreme Court ended the opportunity for future asbestos class actions.

 Filing a Mesothelioma Claim

-Mesothelioma victims can receive compensation through individual lawsuits, which are uniquely developed and personalized.
-We recommend finding an experienced lawyer who understands the complex medical and legal aspects of a mesothelioma lawsuit is the first step in seeking compensation.
+Mesothelioma victims can receive compensation through individual asbestos lawsuits, which are uniquely developed and personalized.
+Finding an experienced lawyer who understands the complex medical and legal aspects of a mesothelioma lawsuit is the first step in seeking compensation.